GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

     + After you've made appropriate updates, _remove_ bracketed content.
     + Remove these instructions.
-    + Because this is a template for a variety of setups, it might contain content that isn't releavent to your scenario.
+    + Because this is a template for a variety of setups, it might contain content that isn't relevant to your scenario.
 Remove (or update) any sections that don't apply to you.
 1. Fork the [GoogleCloudPlatform/community/](https://github.com/GoogleCloudPlatform/community/) repo.
 4. In your fork, add a new folder named `/tutorials/[YOUR_TUTORIAL]`.
 For the folder name, use hyphens to separate words.
-We recommend that you include a product name in the folder name, such as `https-load-balancing-ingix`.
+We recommend that you include a product name in the folder name, such as `using-cloud-vpn-with-cisco-asr`.
 5. Copy the updated file to the `index.md` file of the new folder.
 6. Create a branch.
 7. Issue a PR to get your new content into the community site.